wazedde/ucom/README.md

 Usage: ucom [OPTIONS] [COMMAND]

 Commands:
-  list   Lists installed Unity versions [aliases: l] info   Displays project information [aliases: i] check  Checks the Unity website for updates to the project's version [aliases: c] new    Creates a new Unity project and Git repository, defaulting to the latest installed
+  list      Lists installed Unity versions [aliases: l] info      Displays project information [aliases: i] check     Checks the Unity website for updates to the project's version [aliases: c] new       Creates a new Unity project and Git repository, defaulting to the latest installed Unity version
-             Unity version [aliases: n]
+                [aliases: n]
-  open   Opens a specified Unity project in the Unity Editor [aliases: o] build  Builds a specified Unity project [aliases: b] run    Runs Unity with specified arguments, defaulting to the latest installed Unity version
+  open      Opens a specified Unity project in the Unity Editor [aliases: o] build     Builds a specified Unity project [aliases: b] run       Runs Unity with specified arguments, defaulting to the latest installed Unity version [aliases: r] template  Prints the specified template to standard output help      Print this message or the help of the given subcommand(s)
-             [aliases: r]
-  help   Print this message or the help of the given subcommand(s)

 Options:
-      --build-script   Shows the build script injected into the project -D, --disable-color  Disables colored output
+  -D, --disable-color  Disables colored output
   -h, --help           Print help
   -V, --version        Print version